sequana/sequana_pipetools/README.rst

 The goal of this package is to make the deployment of `Sequana pipelines <https://sequana.readthedocs.io>`_ easier by moving some of the common tools used by the different pipelines in a pure Python library.

+The Sequana framework used to have all bioinformatics, snakemake rules, pipelines, tools to manage pipelines in a single library (Sequana) as described in **Fig 1**.
 Why moving it from Sequana ?
 Well, this is more modular.
 If we change Sequana, the pipelines are less likely to break.
 Similarly, if we update a tool used by all the pipelines, there is less chances to break Sequana itself.
 Currently, this package provide completion for all the